dr-leo/pandaSDMX/doc/usage.rst

 We instantiate :class:`pandasdmx.api.Request`.
 The constructor accepts an optional agency ID as string.
-The list of supported agencies is shown in the error message if an invalid agency ID is passed:
+The list of supported agencies (as of version 0.4: ECB, ESTAT, INSEE) is shown in the error message if an invalid agency ID is passed:

 .. ipython:: python

     ecb = Request('ECB')

 ``ecb`` is now configured so as to make requests to the European Central Bank.
-If you want to send requests to other agencies, simply instantiate dedicated ``Request`` objects.
+If you want to send requests to other agencies, you can instantiate multiple ``Request`` objects.

 Configuring the http connection
 :::::::::::::::::::::::::::::::::::::